Areas Examined & Treated |

 Questions | Call or text GastroDoxs @ 832-632-4070 |

-Ask about preparation instructions, sedation options, risks, benefits, recovery time, findings, follow-up care, alternative screening methods, and how often you need the procedure based on your risk factors.
+When discussing a colonoscopy with your doctor, ask about: the preparation process, types of sedation used, potential risks and benefits, recovery time, possible findings, post-procedure care, alternative screening options, and how often you should repeat the procedure based on your personal risk factors.

-A colonoscopy is used to detect and remove polyps, screen for colorectal cancer, diagnose gastrointestinal symptoms like bleeding or chronic diarrhea, and evaluate inflammatory bowel disease (IBD).
-What diagnostic procedure is frequently performed during a colonoscopy?
+The purpose of a colonoscopy is to identify and remove polyps, screen for colorectal cancer, investigate gastrointestinal symptoms like bleeding or chronic diarrhea, and assess inflammatory bowel diseases (IBD) such as Crohn’s disease and ulcerative colitis.
+It is the most common diagnostic and preventive procedure used in gastroenterology.

-Patients may experience bloating, gas, mild cramping, or drowsiness from sedation.
-Passing gas helps relieve discomfort, and normal activities can usually resume the next day.
+After a colonoscopy, it is common to experience mild bloating, gas, or cramping due to air introduced during the procedure, as well as slight drowsiness from sedation.
+Passing gas helps relieve discomfort, and most patients can resume normal activities by the next day.